vala-lang/vala-docs/docs/tutorials/programming-language/main/05-00-experimental-features/05-02-regular-expression-literals.md

     including newlines.
 Without it, newlines are excluded.
 -   *x*, whitespace data characters in the pattern are totally ignored except when escaped or inside a character class.
 -   *o*, request JIT compilation of a regular expression.
-It allows to execute this regex much faster at the cost of extra time taken to compile it.
-This option is most benificial, when the same compiled pattern is used for matching several times.
+It allows you to execute this regex much faster at the cost of extra time taken to compile it.
+This option is most beneficial when the same compiled pattern is used for matching several times.